 - We take pride in supporting our business community and we can be approached for advice without fear of penalty.

 Sometimes there is a charge for the services and advice we give.
-We aim to ensure our costs are transparent and you can find a full list of our fees and charges in the attached document.
+Go to Licence Fees

 We will give you notice that we intend to visit unless we have specific reason to believe that an unannounced visit is more appropriate.

 Our vision is to move away from traditional inspections because responsible businesses will be ready and able to approach local regulators for advice as and when it is needed.
 However, we recognise that where inspections continue to play a part in our work and act as a key interface with businesses, it is vital that we get this right.

 Our Inspection Plans:-